AdrianMartinezCode/scala_api_notes_DDD_akka/README.md

 This project is an example of a REST API service.

+NOTE: pending to be refactored, because the exchanging messages between the different databases and different services can cause race conditions.
+One feasible implementation to handle this casuistic is assigning an actor for each bounded context.
+The bad news of this approach are that we will have bottlenecks, and may not be scalable horizontally.

 The architecture is based on akka actors:

 HTTP Level has their own actors to handle the incoming HTTP requests,